-- If patient has a pulse, Naloxone should be administered before inserting an ETT. - Consider patient restraint before administration of Naloxone: - A If respirations are impaired or there is suspicion of narcotic overdose, administer Naloxone, up to 2 mg IN, 2 mg IV or 4 mg IM. - A May repeat Naloxone doses. - P Naloxone: - $\circ \leq 20 \text{ kg } 0.1 \text{ mg/kg } \text{IN, IV, IM} \text{ (max dose 2 mg), may repeat x one}$ - $\circ > 20 \text{ kg } 2 \text{ mg}, \text{ IN, IV, IM, may repeat x one}$ - Naloxone slow IV is preferred, but it may be given IN or IM before IV is established. - Titrate to adequate respirations. - If using IN route and respirations don't improve after 3 minutes, establish IV and administer IV dose. - After administration of Naloxone, patient transport by EMS is encouraged.
+- If patient has a pulse, Naloxone should be administered before inserting an ETT. - Consider patient restraint before administration of Naloxone: - A If respirations are impaired or there is suspicion of narcotic overdose, administer Naloxone, up to 4 mg IN, 2 mg IV or 4 mg IM. - A When given IV or IN, the onset of action is approximately 2 minutes. - A Consider repeat IV dosing after 2 minutes if no or inadequate (poor respiratory effort, hypoxemia, hypotension) response is noted. - A May repeat Naloxone doses in 2 minutes. - P Naloxone: - $\circ \leq 20 \text{ kg } 0.1 \text{ mg/kg IN, IV, IM}$ (max dose 2 mg), may repeat x one - > 20 kg 2 mg, IN, IV, IM, may repeat as needed - Naloxone slow IV is preferred, but it may be given IN or IM before IV is established. - Titrate to adequate respirations. - $\circ\,$ If using IN route and respirations don't improve after 2 minutes, establish IV and administer IV dose. - Consider other causes of altered mental status such as hypoglycemia, head trauma, sepsis, and stroke. - After administration of Naloxone, patient transport by EMS is encouraged. - Naloxone is not felt to be effective in the reversal of cardiac arrest from opioid overdose.
+Airway control, ventilation, and quality CPR are still the mainstay of treatment.
+Administration during cardiac arrest should be IV or humeral IO. - Ondansetron (Zofran) is NOT to be given prophylactically with Naloxone.